incubyte/incubyte.github.io/content/blog/firebase-cloud-functions.md

 +++

-One day, my senior developer presented me with a challenge: we needed a feature that would allow us to download our admin data directly as Excel files for easier reporting and analysis.
-After extensive research and some help from AI tools like ChatGPT, I devised a solution using Firebase Cloud Functions.
+One day, my senior developer gave me a challenge: we needed a way to download our admin data as Excel files for better reporting.
+Despite searching, I couldn’t find a tutorial that fit our needs for a React/Next.js app.
+After more research, including using AI tools like ChatGPT, I figured out a solution.
+In this blog, I'll show you how we use Firebase Cloud Functions to make it happen.

-Despite my searches, I couldn’t find a tutorial that perfectly fit our needs for a React/Next.js application.
-Realizing others might face the same dilemma, I decided to write this blog.

 {{< figure src="/images/2024/firebase-cloud-function/firebase-cloud-function-1.png" >}}